JetBrains/teamcity-documentation/topics/how-to.md

 The set of parent projects is to be identifiedmanually based on the web UI or the directory names on disk (which be default will have the same prefix).

 Note: It might make sense to keep the settings of the [root project](project.md#Root+Project) synchronized between all the servers (by synchronizing content of `.BuildServer\config\projects_Root` directory).
-For example, this will ensure same settings for the default cleanup policy on all the servers.
+For example, this will ensure same settings for the default clean-up policy on all the servers.

 Further steps after projects copying might be:
 * delete unused data in the copied parent projects (if any) on the target server
 * use "server health" reports to identify duplicate VCS roots appeared in result of copying, if any
-* archive the projects on the source server and adjust cleanup rules (to be able to see build's history, if necessary)
+* archive the projects on the source server and adjust clean-up rules (to be able to see build's history, if necessary)

 What is _not_ copied by the approach above:
 * pausing comment and user of the paused build configurations